-IMBA's new mapping partner offers the next generation of mountain bike guides and trail maps.
+IMBA's mapping partner, MTB Project, offers the next generation of mountain bike guides and trail maps.
 Check it out in this introductory video.

 MTBProject.com is a next-generation mountain bike guide and trail map web site.
 This robust platform for online mapping displays the known trails in any given area, complete with elevation profiles, full GPS routes, photos, detailed ride info and more.

-IMBA collobaorated closely in the development of this new site.
+IMBA collaborated closely in the development of the MTB Project site.
 We're excited about the technology, and even more so about how it will help highlight the work of IMBA-affiliated chapters, clubs and patrols.
-In the spring of 2013, as we prepare for the public launch of the site, we are reaching out to our grassroots groups and encouraging them to add trail descriptions to MTBProject.com.
-All the information is jointly shared by IMBA and MTBProject.com, with generous underwriting support from Shimano.
+Since the launch of the site in the spring of 2013, thousands of mountain bikers, including our grassroots network, have contributed over 66,000 miles of mountain bike routes to MTBProject.com.
+All the information is jointly shared by IMBA and MTBProject.com, with generous support from Shimano and PeopleForBikes.

 The instructions below provide the info you need to get started mapping trails in your area.
-For now, login requires an account with facebook.com.
-Please let us know if you have questions — contact IMBA Mapping Specialist leslie [dot] kehmeier [at] imba [dot] com (Leslie Kehmeier) or Communications Director mark [dot] eller [at] imba [dot] com (Mark Eller).
+Please info [at] imba [dot] com (let us know) if you have questions.
 Be sure to mention if you are associated with an IMBA grassroots group and would like to be a content administrator for your area.

 IMBA's mapping program receives generous support from Shimano.